BonMercato/lib4ap/README.md

 # lib4ap

-A generic API Client for 4ALLPORTAL.
+## API Client for 4ALLPORTAL

 This crate provides a client for the 4ALLPORTAL API.
 In order to be able to use this client, you will need a valid API key for a 4ALLPORTAL instance.
 Username and password authentication is not supported and will not be implemented.

-## Getting started
+### Getting started

 ```rust
 use lib4ap::ScopedClient;